HumanSignal/label-studio/docs/source/guide/ml.md

 - **Online Learning** by simultaneously updating your model while new annotations are created, letting you retrain your model on-the-fly.
 - **Active Learning** by selecting example tasks that the model is uncertain how to label for your annotators to label.

-With these capabilities, you can use Label Studio as part of a production-ready **Prediction Service**.
+With these capabilities, you can use Label Studio as part of a production-ready prediction service.

+## How to set up machine learning with Label Studio?

-## What is the Label Studio ML backend?
+Use the Label Studio ML backend to integrate Label Studio with machine learning models.
 The Label Studio ML backend is an SDK that you can use to wrap your machine learning code and turn it into a web server.
 You can then connect that server to a Label Studio instance to perform 2 tasks:
 - Dynamically pre-annotate data based on model inference results
-- Retrain or fine-tune a model based on recently annotated data

-For example, for an image classification task, the model pre-selects an image class for data annotators to verify.
+- Retrain or fine-tune a model based on recently annotated data For example, for an image classification task, the model pre-selects an image class for data annotators to verify.
 For audio transcriptions, the model displays a transcription that data annotators can modify.

-The overall steps of setting up a Label Studio ML backend are as follows:
-1. Get your model code.
-2. Wrap it with the [Label Studio SDK](ml_create.html).
-3. Create a running server script
-4. Launch the script
-5. Connect Label Studio to ML backend on the UI
-Follow the [Quickstart](#Quickstart) for an example.
-For assistance with steps 1-3, see how to [create your own machine learning backend](ml_create.html).

 If you need to load static pre-annotated data into Label Studio, running an ML backend might be more than you need.
 Instead, you can [import pre-annotated data](predictions.html).

+To set up a Label Studio ML backend, perform the following steps:
+1. Get your model code, either by writing one from scratch or using an existing model.
+2. Wrap it with the [Label Studio SDK](ml_create.html).
+3. Create a running server script.
+4. Launch the script.
+5. Connect Label Studio to the ML backend on the UI.
+For an example, follow the [Quickstart](#Quickstart).
+For help with steps 1-3, see how to [create your own machine learning backend](ml_create.html).

 ## Quickstart

 Get started with a machine learning (ML) backend with Label Studio.
 You need to start both the machine learning backend and Label Studio to start labeling.
-You can review examples in the [`label-studio-ml/examples` section of the Label Studio ML backend repository](https://github.com/heartexlabs/label-studio-ml-backend/tree/master/label_studio_ml/examples).
+You can review examples in the [`label-studio-ml/examples` section of the Label Studio ML backend repository](https://github.com/heartexlabs/label-studio-ml-backend/tree/master/label_studio_ml/examples) or in the [machine learning tutorials](ml_tutorials.html).

 Follow these steps to set up an example text classifier ML backend with Label Studio: